MIDS-scaling-up/v3/week06/hw/README.md

 In lab, you saw to how use leverage TensorRT with TensorFlow.
 For this homework, you'll look at another way to levarage TensorRT with Pytorch via the Jetson Inference library (https://github.com/dusty-nv/jetson-inference).

-You'll want to train a custom object detection model, using either the fruit example or your own set of classes.
+You'll want to train a custom image classification model, using either the fruit example or your own set of classes.

 Like in the lab, you'll want to first baseline the your model, looking a the image of images per second it can process.
 You may train the model using your Jetson device and the Jetson Inference scripts or train on a GPU eanabled server/virtual machine.
 Once you have your baseline, follow the steps/examples outlined in the Jetson Inference to run your model with TensorRT (the defaults used are fine) and determine the number of images per second that are processed.